himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 127.0.0.1                  : ok=3    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-Note how the task name has changed accordingly in the output!
-Fun, right?
+Note how the task name has changed accordingly in the output.
+So Fancy!

 ## Creating some structure